 - Season with black pepper, to taste.

-This recipe yields one large personal salad or 2 side salads.
+This recipe yields one extra-large personal salad or 2 smaller side salads.

 This dressing works with both fresh and dried herbs, so absolutely use what fresh herbs you have on hand.
 I’ll include measurements for dried, which are a little stronger in flavor, so when using fresh you’ll simply increase the amount to taste.
 Enjoy!